Bubble Docs

 Setting up a custom domain is done in three steps:

-The first step is to buy the domain you want, and register it with a .
+The is to buy the domain you want, and register it with a .

 Example.com versus www.example.com